 Figure 1.
 Schematic diagram of Fire and Haze Early Warning System (FHEWS)

 APCC has been collecting monthly precipitation data from multiple dynamic models.
-Monthly prediction data regridded to 2.5°⨯2.5° resolution based on 13 individual Global Climate Models (GCM) (5 and 8 GCMs with 3-month and 6-month lead forecasts, respectively) were used for bias-correction using the Simple Bias Correction (SBC) method.
-The table 1 below shows the description of the 13 GCMs used in this FHEWS.
+Monthly prediction data regridded to 2.5°⨯2.5° resolution based on 15 individual Global Climate Models (GCM) (3-month to 11-month lead forecasts, respectively) were used for bias-correction using the Simple Bias Correction (SBC) method.
+The table 1 below shows the description of the 15 GCMs used in this FHEWS.

 Table 1.
 List of dynamical seasonal prediction models used in this study